 - Identify and share contemporary and innovative practices in teaching, learning, research and knowledge exchange in the fields of arts, design and visual culture education.

-The TN consists of two Special Interest Groups (SIG):
+The TN consists of three Special Interest Groups (SIG):

 - Arctic Arts and Visual Culture Education (AAVCE)